-For example, 1 credit in the case of 11 credits, 2 credits in the case of 12 credits, up to a maximum of 8 credits.
+For example, 1 credit in the case of 11 credits, 2 credits in the case of 12 credits, up to a maximum of 10 credits.

 Credits can come from KS/IS/MS courses.
-Credits obtained from KS/IS/MS 1xx level courses cannot be transferred.
+Credits obtained from K1xx/I1xx/M1xx courses cannot be transferred.

-Credits from KS/IS/MS courses obtained in JAIST master's program, which no longer offered at the application time due to consolidations, may be transferred according to the new curriculum.
-(3) Credits obtained as a JAIST non-degree seeking student.
+Credits from KS/IS/MS courses obtained in JAIST master's program, which are no longer offered at the application time due to consolidations, may be transferred according to the new curriculum.